adielbatson/Academic-Literature/README.md

 #### Focus
 Here I discuss topics dealing with `electromobility`, `Offshore Wind Power`, `Sustainabilty` in industries, `Environmental Reporting` of Companies and more.
-Also featured are works I co-authored or assisted in.
+Also featured are works I co-authored or assisted in developing.

 The layout is very simple; lists of presentations and reports are collected.
 Have a look!